alejandraa0208/reading-notes/README.md

 2. Everyone above you was once at the point you are
 3. You just need to remember you havent learned or made it **YET**

+### Introducing Me

+My name is Alejandra Altamirano, my pronouns are she/her.
+I just relocated two days ago to Seattle from Arizona.

+My background includes 4 years of military experience in the intelligence field.
+I also have experience with fraud and private investigating.

 [Markdown Notes and Questions] (./markdown-notes.md)